FINAL OFFER SELECTION

 Final offer selection is an innovative arbitration approach that requires the arbitrator to select between the parties’ best and final offers (BAFOs).
 The arbitrator has no ability to ‘split the difference’ between the two or to fashion a settlement of his/her own creation.
 The parties each file their BAFO along with the facts and arguments that support it.
 Naturally, it requires each parties to put forward their very best position knowing that, if it is not seen to be the better one, the arbitrator will have to pick the other one.

 This approach is most often used in labour relations in ‘interest arbitrations’ where the parties have been unable to negotiate a settlement at the bargaining table and both parties agree to submit their positions to arbitration.
-But it can be useful in similar situations in some non-labour private arbitrations, particularly where the facts are not in serious dispute and the parties have already made some effort to reach a settlement without success.
+But it can be useful in other situations, particularly where the facts are not in serious dispute and the parties have already made some effort to reach a settlement without success.

 The arbitrator is required to provide reasons for the selection.